carpentries-incubator/rapid-usability-tutorial/index.md

 ## Tutorial events
 This lesson was delivered to the US-RSE community on [June 24, 2025](https://us-rse.org/events/2025/2025-06-education-training-talk/).

 *Have you taught this lesson?
-Let us know and we'll add your event and recording to the list above.*
+Make a pull request to add your event and recording to the list above.*

 ## Contributing
 This lesson could use your help!
 Please see the CONTRIBUTING.md file for instructions.